keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 ### Personal Emails
 * Can connect your inbox in Outlook or use the inbox in Hubspot.
 *	Can log and track emails either way.

+### Associations
+* Associations are ways to connect different objects to each other.
+This allows users to update different objects with similar information.

 ### Tools